jones58/brutalist-map/README.md

 - small explanation of what brutalism is, could be a button/pop out.
 - favicon
+- add more places: https://en.wikipedia.org/wiki/Category:Brutalist_architecture_in_London // see also map.

 ### Things I'd like to do later

 - maybe get photos with google places api: https://developers.google.com/maps/documentation/places/web-service/place-photos.
+- add image, alt text and building description in each popup.

 ## Resources: